alexschneider/DepSim/Readme.md

 # Distributed Deployment Simulator

-This project is developed using Python 3.
+This project is developed using Python 3 using PyParsing and SimPy.

 #Install and Run Instructions
 To run on Unix (Linux/Mac):